 PORTTIX BOX OFFICE

 Package and Save – Choose any 4 performances for a 10% discount or call 207.842.0800

 Exchanges – All tickets are exchangeable to another Portland Ovations performance within the season.
 Exchange requests must be made prior to the performance date of the original tickets.

 PortTIX is the trusted box office for purchasing Portland Ovations tickets.
 207.842.0800.

-Wheelchair accessible, Assisted hearing available, ASL available upon request.
+Wheelchair accessible, Assisted hearing available.
+This performance will be ASL interpreted.
 Read more about accessibility at Merrill Auditorium.

 Jennifer Pictou (Mi’kmaq) is a member of the Mi’kmaq Nation (formerly the Aroostook Band of Micmac).
 She is a professional storyteller, artist, and historian as well as owner of a nationally renowned tour company, Bar Harbor Ghost Tours.
 She holds a Bachelors of Fine Arts, a Bachelor of Arts in Anthropology, and A Masters Degree in American and New England Studies.
 Jennifer describes her art style as a mix of traditional Mi’kmaq forms with an Art Deco flair.
 Her original bead designs involve intricate traditional double curves and floral patterns beaded into exquisite limited edition handbags and wall art.
 Currently Jennifer is also studying and is a founding member of a group reviving traditional Mi’kmaq porcupine quill embroidery.